abdusabri/bit-docs/content/docs/cli-untag.md

 bit untag --all 0.0.4
 ```

-This will untag all the staged `0.0.4` versions for all the components in your local scope.
+This will untag all the staged `0.0.4` versions for all the components in the workspace.

 ### Untag the staged versions for all staged components

-Specify the `--all` option without any further arguments in order to untag all the staged versions for all the components in your local scope.
+Specify the `--all` option without any further arguments in order to untag all the staged versions for all the components in the workspace.

 ```bash
 bit untag --all